kylepaulsen/NanoModal/README.md

 When defining custom button objects, here are the properties you can set and what they do:
 - **text**: The string of text that goes inside the button.
 - **handler**: This can be the string "hide" *OR* a function.
 If it is the string "hide", the button will simply close the modal when it is clicked.
 Otherwise the passed function will be called when the button is clicked.
-The function will also be passed the modal API.
+The function will also be passed the modal API with the click event added on under the key 'event'.
 - **primary**: A boolean (true or false).
 If this is true, it just adds the "nanoModalBtnPrimary" class to the button (which makes it look blue by default).
 - **classes**: A string of space separated classes you want on the button: "myClassA myClassB"